 Model 66 comes with a single-stage grinding system just like in all normal garbage disposals.
 However, for Evolution 100 the number of grinding stages is two.
 The presence of multiple grinding stages makes sure that the food wastes are ground to a finer size.
 This avoids clogging the pipes as well as enables the unit to grind more varieties of food wastes including fibrous vegetables.

 Both Model 66 and Evolution 100 comes with Stainless steel grinding components as well as a stainless grinding chamber.
 This means that these food waste disposal units will last for a long time withstanding any corrosion.

-As I mentioned earlier, the chamber capacity of Evolution 100 is slightly larger than the Model 66.
+As I mentioned earlier, the chamber capacity of Evolution 100 is slightly larger than that of Model 66.
 However, their external dimensions are almost the same.
-Evolution 100 has dimensions 312 mm x 205 mm whereas those of Model 66 is 318mm x 185mm.
+Evolution 100 has dimensions of 312 mm x 205 mm whereas those of Model 66 is 318mm x 185mm.

 When prices are compared, Evolution 100 is priced significantly higher than the Model 66.
 This is no surprise since the former comes with many additional features.

 Both models come with air switches and stainless steel stoppers.

 Evolution 100 comes with a 5-year warranty whereas Model 66 is covered under only a 4-year warranty.